Bollingb/BBLifePhoto/src/pages/welcome-to-the-blog/index.md

 featuredImage: './featured.jpg'
 ---

 Welcome to my personal photography portfolio!
-Scroll through and enjoy a look into my life. --email me if you have any questions--
+Scroll through and enjoy a look into my life.

 <!-- end -->